How to Travel from Istanbul to Fethiye with Your eVisa

 Will I find food options on buses or at rest stops?

 Absolutely—expect roadside simit, kebabs, and the occasional “mystery meat” sandwich.
 Turkish rest stops are culinary surprises waiting to happen.
-(Bring snacks just in case your stomach gets picky!)

 Can I charge my phone during the trip?